How I Cured My Eczema: No More Itching, Blisters, and Weeping Skin

 One absolute: my eczema made an appearance off and on for years.
-As I grew older, it somehow gravitated to my fingers and hands, between my toes and behind my ears--again, the most tender areas.
-It even came UNDER my fingernails.
+As I grew older, it somehow gravitated to my fingers and hands, between my toes and behind my ears—again, the most tender areas.
+It even appeared under my fingernails.
 Talk about torment.
 I knew somehow that something had to be triggering it.

 Western Medicine Useless

 I went to the doctor and was given a cream, which worked to suppress my eczema, but as soon as I stopped using the cream, almost as quickly, the bubbles, itching, and rash reappeared.
 I knew this was no real solution, that a cream that acted to contain it inside my body was a Band-aid measure, merely masking the problem but never getting to the root of it, never mind the chemicals in the cream.